cyberark/secretless-broker/design/tls-support-plan.md

-# TLS Support for Database Handlers
+# Downstream TLS Support for Database Handlers

+To improve the security of the Secretless Broker when opening connections to a database backend, the connection opened between the broker and the target service should happen over SSL.

 ## General approach
 + Extract sslmode params from credentials into backend connection options